 - Iron only essential items and ensure that the ironing board is at your waist height

 - To carry shopping, use a cart or a backpack.
-The weight could be split between two bags, one for each.
-You could also carry bags with long straps with the straps cross-over your body, shoulder to hip.
+Split the weight of two bags so that you have one bag in each.
+You can also use long strap bags and cross the straps over your body, from shoulder to hip.
 The trick is to make sure you have enough to carry everything you want.